Hans Faber

 2. The Theelacht co-op

-After archbishop Rimbert and the Frisians jointly had exorcised the pagans from their lands, the question was what to do with it.
+After Archbishop Rimbert and the Frisians jointly exorcised the pagans from their lands, the question was what to do with it.
 It was, as said, the area of the Hilgenrieder Bay.
-A bay that silted up, and offered good possibilities to reclaim it from the sea, and to be turned into fertile land.
-The Frisians rubbed their noses to the left, to the right and up, and exclaimed: "That's it, we've got it!"
-They decided to govern these news lands in a co-operative, and to make good money out of it.
-With that they, without knowing it probably, founded the first farmers co-operative of Europe.
-Its name: Theelacht or Theel Acht.
-We think even of the first of the world, but stand corrected if we've exaggerated this historic fact.
+A bay that had silted up and offered good possibilities to reclaim it from the sea and turn it into fertile land.
+The Frisians rubbed their noses to the left, to the right, and up, and exclaimed: "That's it, we've got it!"
+They decided to govern these new lands in a cooperative and make good money out of it.
+Without knowing it probably, they founded the first farmers' cooperative in Europe.
+Its name: Theel Acht or Theelacht.
+We believe it may even be the first in the world, but please correct us if we have exaggerated this historic fact.

 This initiative has parallels of risk-sharing with what happened in 1811 at the village of Achlum, province Friesland where Ulbe Piers Draisma founded an insurance company together with 39 other farmers after farmsteads had been struck by lightning too often.
 It became one of the oldest and most successful insurance companies: Achmea.
 Currently, a turnover of more than 20 billion euro.
 Read also our blog post "I did not have financial relations with that village".